By All-Temp Heating & Cooling

 Having worked on several HVAC units, there are several reasons why your air is not blowing at ideal temperatures.
 Many times homeowners can troubleshoot on their own or may need to schedule repair if more attention is required.

-Here a few do-it-yourself items to check before you schedule a repair service:
+Here a few do-it-yourself items to check before you schedule a furnace repair service:

 If you feel your furnace is blowing hot air at times and cold air other times, check to see if your fan is set to ON – when it should be set to AUTO.